Usage Tips:

 Sample Output:

-1. Request a Certificate
+TO-DO1.
+Request a Certificate

-.\certify.exe request /ca:<CA> /template:User
+.\Certify.exe request /ca:<CA> /template:User

 Sample Output:

-2. Convert pem to pfx
+TO-DO2.
+Convert pem to pfx

 # Copy -----BEGIN RSA PRIVATE KEY----- ---[SNIP]--- -----END CERTIFICATE----- to cert.pem